-Kamāl Gabriel refutes the Coptic Orthodox clergymen’s argument that considered the suggestion to have a new translation of the Bible in Arabic as heresy.
+Gabriel responds to the Coptic Orthodox Clergymen who considered any call for a new Arabic version of the Bible as heresy.